reedws/IT3049C/_includes/syllabus/resources.md

 ## Resources and Tools

 ### Textbooks
 There are no required materials for this course.
 I do however have some recommendations:
-* Eloquent JavaScript
-* You Don’t Know JS
-* JavaScript: The Good Parts

 * [Eloquent JavaScript](https://eloquentjavascript.net/)
     * [<img alt="Eloquent JavaScript" src="assets/images/eloquentJS.jpg" style="height:200px"/>](https://eloquentjavascript.net/)